The real Wolf Creek - Ivan Milat and the Backpacker Murders in the Australian Outback

 On 13 November 1993, New South Wales police received a call from Paul Onions from Willenhall in the West Midlands, U.K., who, aged 23, had left his engineering job in England to backpack around Australia three years earlier.

-On January 25th, 1990, Paul took a train to the Hume Highway to try to get to Victoria to earn some money picking fruit, and whilst hiking along the road, he came across a roadside transport cafe.
+On January 25, 1990, Paul took a train to the Hume Highway to try to get to Victoria to earn some money picking fruit.
+While hiking along the road, he came across a roadside transport cafe.

 "Bill" stopped the 4X4 truck close to the entrance to Belanglo State Forest, got out, and told Onions he was looking for some music cassettes under the seat.
 Paul felt slightly suspicious, so he followed him out of the vehicle using the excuse that he needed to stretch his legs.
 After a couple of minutes, they both got back in the car, but seconds later, the man got out again and started rummaging under the seat.
 Bill pulled out a black revolver and pointed the gun straight at Onions, and then he reached under the seat again and pulled out a bag containing a rope.
 At that point, Paul undid his seat belt, jumped out of the truck and ran for his life under gunfire.
 Unfortunately for Paul, Bill managed to catch up with him and dragged him to the ground.